 When the dreams end, when the exorbitant privileges run out, when the claims to exceptionalism fade, when life’s no longer smooth sailing.
 You can hopefully, at least, come back to this conviction.

-Grass seems greener on the other side.
+Grass always seems greener on the other side.
 It’s easier to think that if you did something different, you might end up ahead because it absolves you of the disappointment that this is all that you are.
 But you can’t observe the counterfactual: you don’t actually know whether the alternatives would be better, or if it’s a dodged bullet.
 So throw the rose tint back on the rearview and have faith that this life is already the best.
-What seem like mistakes are just lessons in anticipation.
+What seem like mistakes are lessons in anticipation.
 “What might have been” are always bullet showers.

-Some people say in your 20s, you mistake the rest stops for the whole journey.
+Some people say that in your 20s, you mistake the rest stops for the whole journey.
 Wine spilled on the cabin floor, hotpot after movies, deep-meaningful-conversations in the living room — moments that feel like everything at the time but are mere pauses on an eternal trip.
-But I think, you can extend rest stops into a significant part of the journey, if only you find ways to pause more.
+But you can extend rest stops into a significant part of the journey, if only you find ways to pause more.

-No journey is precisely straight.
-In fact, it’s better to cruise along a circuitous path because being eager is bad.
-Obsession begets calculations about wins and losses.
-Too swift arrives as tardy as too slow, you recall from your second least favorite play.
+If life were a simulation in Google Maps, every decision would come with a tooltip saying “similar ETA.”
+No matter the route, everyone arrives at the same end — the great equalizer of death.
+But the journey isn’t about efficiency; it’s the pauses, the detours, the unexpected twists and turns that make it worthwhile.
+Obsession with getting ahead turns life calculatory, where wins and losses suffocate experience.
+“Too swift arrives as tardy as too slow,” you recall from your second least favorite play.
+So stretch out the rest stops.
+Let them become part of the story.
 It’s ok to spend more time on the road.
-It’s ok to end up somewhere different from what the society and others expect.
+It’s ok to end up somewhere different from what’s expected of you.
 Long as you’re happy with how you got here, and how you’re going.
 You don’t always have to be profound.

 You hold out your hand as if waving to moments destined to expire, and think, wow, it’s really been six years.
 All the shine of half a decade fading.
 And you still believe, as some force draws you out of the core of the Earth.
 You’re right on time.